 The slope of the C-16 motorway in the Serrat del Maneló, in the southeastern part of the Manresa municipal area, opens one beautiful microfolds area.
 Here, one pack of roughly one meter thick of alternating narrow layers of sandstone and mudstone twist on a sinusoidal shape, while the strata above and below, apparently similar in composition and age of sedimentation, remain straight.

 Tectonic compression is the main cause of fold formation, at any scale; although, the interpretation of the origin of the microfolds in the Serrat del Maneló that are packed into a flat stratigraphic sequence remains as a mystery.
-There is speculation whether an earthquake or a tsunami that would have shaken the superficial and unconsolidated sediments is in the origin of the microfolds outcropping in Serrat del Maneló.
+There is speculation whether an earthquake or its related tsunami that would have shaken the superficial and unconsolidated sediments is in the origin of the microfolds outcropping in Serrat del Maneló.